OUTDOOR EDUCATION

 The CCF offers opportunities for personal development and pupils can work towards becoming an NCO (Non-Commissioned Officer) after some additional training.
 They will also have the opportunity to pass on the skills they have learnt to younger cadets and to exercise leadership skills.

-Senior pupils in the CCF have opportunity to compete in the Devizes to Westminster Canoe Marathon, the Royal Marines Pringle Trophy, Regional Air Squadron Trophy and Combat Cadet.
+Senior pupils in the CCF have opportunity to compete in the Royal Marines Pringle Trophy, Regional Air Squadron Trophy and Combat Cadet.

 The Duke of Edinburgh's Award Scheme